lakeplacid/cloudnative/dev_cli.md

 ### Console
 {: #console}

-Use the `console` command to open a web browser to your application's web console on Bluemix.
-You can run the `bx dev console` command from inside your project's folder, and the CLI attempts to find a matching project on Bluemix that has the same name as the current directory.
-If the system is not able to find a matching name, it opens the Web and Mobile dashboard on Bluemix instead of the specific project.
+Use the `console` command to open a web browser to your application's web console on IBM Cloud.
+You can run the `bx dev console` command from inside your project's folder, and the CLI attempts to find a matching project on the IBM Cloud that has the same project ID as the current directory.
+If the system is not able to find a matching name, it opens the Web and Mobile dashboard on IBM Cloud instead of the specific project.

 Optionally, you can provide a project name and the CLI will skip matching based on folder/application name.
 In this case, the CLI opens the named project's console in a web browser.